frederic-perez/AmE-dictionary/data/dictionary.md

 __tuck<sup>2</sup>__ _n_
 __Tudor__
 __Tuesday__ _n_ :mega: /’tuzdi, -deI/
+__tuffet__ _n_ A low seat or a stool to rest the feet of a seated person. _Syn_ footrest, footstool, ottoman _He reclined in his chair with a contented sigh and put his feet up on the nearest tuffet._
 __tufted__
 __tug of war__ _n_ :four::hammer:
 __tuition__ _n_ :two::hammer: _The tuition for the workshops is on a sliding scale._